-Cyclical Nature of the Disk Drive Industry
+Prolonged Downturn in the Disk Drive Industry

-The disk drive industry is cyclical and historically has experienced periods of under- and over-supply of product.
-Periods of oversupply result in significantly reduced demand for thin-film disks and for the capital equipment used to manufacture such disks, including the systems manufactured and marketed by the Company.
-A number of manufacturers of hard disk drives and a number of their suppliers have been reporting substantial losses.
-Many of these manufacturers attribute their problems to an excess supply of hard drives, or in the case of component suppliers, an excess supply of components for hard drives (including thin film disks).
-As a result, during the second half of 1998 the Company experienced significant reductions in quarterly revenues and incurred net losses in the third and fourth quarters of 1998 and the first quarter of 1999.
-The Company expects to continue to incur net losses through at least the second and third quarters of 1999.
+The disk drive industry has historically been cyclical and experienced periods of under- and over-supply of product.
+The industry's current downturn began in 1997 and has been particularly severe and long-lived.
+Most manufacturers of hard disk drives and their suppliers have reported substantial losses during this period.
+Many of these manufacturers attribute their problems to an excess supply of hard drives, or in the case of component suppliers, an excess supply of components for hard drives (including thin-film disks) and extremely competitive pricing.